-For water heaters that are connected to a desuperheater, UsesDesuperheater must be set and the RelatedHVACSystem must either point to a HeatPump or a CoolingSystem.
+For water heaters that are connected to a desuperheater, the RelatedHVACSystem must either point to a HeatPump or a CoolingSystem.

 Hot Water Distribution

 A Systems/WaterHeating/HotWaterDistribution must be provided if any water heating systems are specified.
 Inputs including SystemType and PipeInsulation/PipeRValue must be provided.